 We already know what mobile optimization is and why it is so important in today’s eCommerce from the previous section.
 Let’s now focus on the necessary actions to improve the user experience and complete your business goals.

 Before you start taking any action, it’s worth checking how your site is currently performing in terms of mobile-friendliness.
 To do this, use a free tool from Google – Mobile-Friendly tool.
 Thanks to this, you will receive a report on the current state of the website and tips on potential improvements.

-It is also worth using the manual method.
-This lets you check how the website performs on the level of different devices.
-Try browsing your website on a desktop computer, tablet, and iPhone.
-Pay attention to page load times and responsive design on a smaller screen.
+It is also worth using the manual method, i.e., simply checking how the website performs on the level of different devices.
+For example, when browsing it on a desktop computer, tablet, and your iPhone, pay attention to page load times and responsive design on a smaller screen.

 If any elements cause an uncomfortable experience, you will know what needs adjustments.
 Usually, the features that are first visible have the most significant impact on the functioning of the website.

 Page speed (or your website loading speed) is a major aspect of mobile search engine optimization (SEO).
 With many tests that we have run for our clients, we can safely say that web performance impacts not only search rankings but also the user’s mobile experience.

 Desktop computers’ advantage is that they have better components, and they are often connected to a more stable internet connection, which also affects the page load speed.
 Unfortunately, we don’t have an influence on these factors.
 However, several other activities can help make your site run faster:

 - Use caching.
 With caching, your files are saved in a more convenient location (such as on each visitor’s local device), so the user’s device doesn’t have to download them every time a new page is accessed.

 - Try a Content Delivery Network (CDN).
 CDN lets you store copies of files in various servers that are spread out in different geographical locations.
 This tactic may improve the loading times of users who live far away from your server’s location.